Vargasavour Recipes

 • Stir in the vanilla extract.

-• Slice the peaches.
+• Peel and slice the peaches.

 • Crush the Lotus cookies into coarse crumbs.